Devesh86/Devesh86/README.md

-- 👋 Hi, I’m @Devesh86
+Hi, I’m Dev
-- 👀 I’m interested in becoming a junior security analyst
-- 🌱 I’m currently learning the Python programming Language
+I’m currently learning the Python programming Language and am starting to build and interest in AI and Machine Learning
-- 💞️ I’m looking to collaborate on futrue Security projects

 <!---
 Devesh86/Devesh86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.